Before granting loans, most financial institutions carry out background checks on a client to see if there is any reason to grant him or her a loan.

 If you have a loved one who keeps borrowing money from lenders, he or she has a problem and needs to be stopped.

-That’s when you will need to know how to how to ban someone from money lender.
+That’s when you will need to know how to ban someone from money lender.

 If you don’t do so, your loved one may resort to taking a loan from anyone, including loan sharks.